 Seychelles Islands included conservation in their constitution as the first country and they have the largest proportion of protected reserves in the world (about 60%).

-The islands of the Seychelles can call two sites UNESCO World Heritage as their own: the Vallée de Mai on Praslin and the Aldabra Atoll.
-The country protects more then twenty further areas.
+The islands of Seychelles can call two sites UNESCO World Heritage as their own: the Vallée de Mai on Praslin and the Aldabra Atoll.
+The country protects more than twenty further areas.

 Seychelles Energy Policy plans to increase renewable energies to 100% by 2050.
 A brave target and opportunity for the islands to be a trailblazer once again.

 As by today, the Seychelles Islands depend to 99.5% on imported oil.
 A long way to go to reduce this dependency.
 Oil leakages, landslides, and fires are the price of environmental mismanagement.

 Walking in the streets of the capital Victoria, the smelly, dirty waters in the gullies are disgusting and lead obviously directly into the sea.

 Seychelles islands lack natural fresh water resources.
 Water pollution is a rather big issue, because of sewage and industrial byproducts.